azgcloudev/aws-architect-associate-notes/saaNotes.md

     - SDKs(Javascript, Python, Java, C++, Go, Node.js, PHP, .NET, Ruby)
     - Mobile SDKs (Android, iOS)
     - IoT SDK (Embedded C, Arduino)

+### IAM Roles for services
+- Roles for services are use to provide AWS services to access other services
+- IAM roles defines what permissions the service has against the other service

+### IAM Security Tools
+**IAM Credential Report**
+- Use at an Account Level
+- Report that list all the users in the account and shows the status of the credentials
+- Is a CSV based report

+**IAM Access Advisor**
+- User level report
+- Shows the service permissions of a user and when were those last accessed
+- Useful to revise the policies (always apply least privilige)

+## EC2

+EC2 stands for Elastic Compute which is a IaaS service.
+Is use to build virtual machines.
+Capabilities:
+- Rent virtual machines (EC2)
+- Store data on virtual machines drives (EBS)
+- Distribute load across virtual machines (ELB)
+- Scale services by using auto scaling groups (ASG)

+**EC2 sizing and configuration**
+EC2 instances are composed of:
+- Operating System
+- Compute (CPU)
+- Memory (RAM)
+- Storage:
+    - Network attach using EBS or EFS
+    - Hardware (EC2 instance store)
+- Network card: Speed and public IP
+- Firewall rules via *Security groups*
+- Bootstrap script using EC2 User data

+**EC2 User data**
+- Use to run scripts only once at the the instance first start
+- Can be use to:
+    - Install updates
+    - install software
+    - Download files from internet
+- ec2 user data scripts are run as root user